icshwi/e3training/workbook/chapter2.md

 [iocuser@host:e3]$ source tools/setenv
 ```

-*Note: If such a file already exists, the old file will be renamed to `setenv_YYMMDDHHMM`.*
+*N.B.!
+If such a file already exists, the old file will be renamed to `setenv_YYMMDDHHMM`.*

 Thus, one can easily switch between environments.
 For example: